A Rumble in the Taupe Hum of Info-Capital: On Reduction and the Neoliberal City

 We are caught in a seductive machine.
 Led by the vanguard of the so-called Singularity, zealous techno-optimists have engineered a networked society that is increasingly optimized for exponential growth as an end in itself.
 New information technologies intensify, deepen, and transform old capitalist practices, extracting value through relentlessly reductive aggregation.
 With ever fewer hands left hovering over the switchboard of pervasive automation, the rumbling machine of this info-capitalism uses us up, for we—human beings, society, the unwitting masses—are its fuel.
 As our everyday spaces are reorganized, requantified, and recalibrated, the churn of data from our human lives propels the machine toward Singularity, its paradoxical apotheosis of dehumanization.

 Under the rhetorical cover of “efficiency,” “empowerment,” and “well-being,” the modern city's boundaries between public and private, civic and administrative, corporate and governmental are eroding through a range of processes that optimize the extraction of value.
 And just as in virtual space, the ore is you.
 The spatial-digital-retail patterns of savvy, empowered, mobile, entrepreneurial creatures are exceptionally valuable; our desires can be satisfied as quickly as they are monetized.
-With this rise of networked techniques for creating new sources of value in urban space, the city itself careens toward a bizarre Singularity of its own.
+With this rise of networked techniques for creating new sources of value in urban space, the city itself careens toward a bizarre Singularity of its own.6 Just tap your phone, catch an Uber to your desk at WeWork, and get to the business of innovating!

 The Singularity and Neoliberalism